mayhems1/openvpn-example-ansible/README.md

 # OpenVPN Server at a VPS

-Ansible roles and playbooks for OpenVPN Server at a VPS
+Ansible roles and playbooks for OpenVPN Server at a VPS - example

 ## Requirements